 Employer branding has become an increasingly important tool in recruiting and retaining employees.
-And your brand as a California employer can have a wide reach and influence.
-There are many reasons why it is important to maintain a positive employer brand, but there are two in particular that you must note:
+There are many reasons it is important to maintain a positive employer brand, but there are two in particular that you must note:

 - It is a preventative measure: On one hand, cultivating a positive employer brand with words and actions can help mitigate significant issues with employees.
 For example, a positive brand and culture can encourage employees to seek resolutions internally and prevent issues from escalating into legal claims.